TomEversdijk/Git-Guide/README.md

 | \foo.foo  | Don't track the file foo with extention .foo in the root folder |
 | fo?.foo  | A questionmark marks exactly one character |
 | foo[1-3].foo  | square brackets match any character |

+It is important to include files in the .gitignore before your first commit after creating this file.
+If you create a file, make a commit and after commiting changes the .gitignore, the newly created file will still be tracked in subsequent commits.

 ## Github
 Git and github are not the same.